xStarbound/xStarbound/doc/lua/lua.md

 There are several type annotations with special meanings:

-- `...` after a type name (included bracketed types) indicates variadic arguments; one or more arguments of the given type are allowed.
+- `...` after a type name (included bracketed types) indicates variadic arguments or return values; one or more arguments of the given type are allowed, or one of more values of the given return type are returned.
 - A lack of parentheses indicates a specification for a variable rather than a function, callback, message or method.
 - A function or callback argument surrounded by square brackets (`[   ]`) has the same meaning as `Maybe<...>`.
 - An entire invoked function name surrounded by square brackets means that the expected function can be an unset `nil` value without raising an error.
 - Variadic arguments surrounded by square brackets can accept zero or more arguments.
-- A comma-separated list of return types means the obvious — the callback or function returns multiple values.
+- A comma-separated list of return types means the obvious — the callback or function returns a fixed number of multiple values (unless one or more specified return values are variadic).

 > **Hardcoded message handlers:** A function or callback name surrounded by double quotes (`"   "`) and followed by a list of entity or context types in square brackets (`[   ]`) means the specified engine invocation or callback is actually an entity or world message whose invocation or reception code is hardcoded.
 >